meryemerdogan/Python_Libraries/README.md

 # Python_Libraries
-Tutorials for NumPy, Pandas and Matplotlib including my notes and some exercises
+My Tutorials for NumPy, Pandas and Matplotlib including my notes and some exercises